AdamTech2025/MedGPT/README.md

 1. Enter a detailed medical scenario describing a urinary system procedure
 2. Click "Analyze Scenario"
 3. The system will process the scenario using two AI agents:
-   - First agent analyzes the scenario and suggests a CPT code
+   - First agent analyzes the scenario and suggests CPT code(s)
    - Second agent validates the first agent's suggestion
+4. If more information is needed, the system will display a specific query
-4. View the results, including:
+5. View the results, including:
-   - CPT Code
+   - CPT Code(s) with any applicable modifiers highlighted
    - Description
-   - Detailed explanation
+   - Detailed explanation addressing each guideline in sequence
    - Confidence level
+   - List of coding guidelines applied

+## Example Scenarios

+### Simple Scenario
+"Patient underwent a simple cystometrogram to evaluate bladder function."
+- Expected result: CPT code 51725 (Simple cystometrogram)

+### Complex Scenario
+"Patient underwent a complex cystometrogram with voiding pressure studies and urethral pressure profile.
+Additionally, electromyography was performed during the study."
+- Expected result: CPT code 51729 (Complex cystometrogram with voiding pressure studies and urethral pressure profile) and 51797-51 (Voiding pressure studies, intra-abdominal)

+### Bilateral Procedure
+"Patient underwent bilateral ureteral stent removal via cystoscopy."
+- Expected result: CPT code 52310-50 (Cystourethroscopy, with removal of foreign body, calculus, or ureteral stent from urethra or bladder; simple, bilateral)

 ## Data Source